Singh-Ankit/Singh-Ankit/README.md

 -->

 ## Hi there! 👋
-I'm Ankit Kumar Singh, a Full Stack Developer 🚀 from India, currently, I'm working as a Software Development Engineer at CSG Systems International.
+I'm Ankit Kumar Singh, a Backend Developer 🚀 from India, currently, I'm working as a Software Development Engineer at CSG Systems International.
 I love to explore new and upcoming technologies.
 Besides programming, I am fond of painting.

 - 🔭 I’m currently working on AWS Cloud, Go, C#, Terraform and SQL
 - 🌱 I’m currently learning and exploring Cloud-Native technology